kiiroisenko786/Cardstop/README.md

 # Cardstop
-This is a reuploaded repository which included the restructuring of the Cardstop and temporary razor pages introduction project.

-This web project is designed to be similar to other TGC retailers, including payment integration.
+The Cardstop web project is designed to be similar to other TGC retailers, with features including admin panels for content management, user registration, and Azure hosting (of which my free credit has sadly expired, so it will no longer be hosted on Azure)

-This project is intended to be completed using .NET 8 (Latest Preview), MVC, SQL, SQL Server Management Studio 19 and potentially Stripe integration and Azure/AWS.
+Concepts covered include: Identity Framework, Users, Entity Framework, Migrations, Sessions, View Components, Dependency Injection, Partial Views, Authentication, Authorization, Facebook login, Role Management, TempData/ViewBag/ViewData, Stripe Payment Integrations, Repository Patterns, Azure Deployment

+This project has some minor tweaks and elements to fix and touch up, but is has otherwise been completed using:
+C#, .NET 7 & 8, .NET MVC, HTML, CSS, JS, Ajax, SQL, SSMS, Visual Studio 2022 and Azure.

 ## Issues Encountered